Bay Area Vinyl Hop: Groove Merchant Records (Part 1)

 ――How else do you keep your store stocked?

-I do travel quite a bit.
-Mostly locally in the States.
+I do travel quite a bit—locally in the States.
 I have three kids so I don't travel as much as I used to, but yeah, a lot of stuff comes to me, thankfully.
-Anywhere I might be, whether overseas, I am always hitting up record stores...
+Anywhere I might be, whether overseas, I am always hitting up record stores....
 No matter where I am, I am going to look for records.
-Flea markets are a strong part of my life.
 I am pretty much at flea markets twice a week, so whatever state or country I am in, I am always at the flea market.

 Groove Merchant Records